Couple accuses doctor of inseminating woman with his sperm

 MONTPELIER, Vt.
 (AP) — A Florida couple is accusing a retired Vermont doctor of artificially inseminating the woman with his own sperm rather than that of a donor in the 1970s.

-The lawsuit against Dr. John Coates and then-named Central Vermont Medical Center is seeking at least $75,000 in damages.
+They filed a lawsuit in U.S. District Court on Dec.
+4 against Dr. John Coates and then-named Central Vermont Medical Center seeking at least $75,000 in damages.

-It says Coates agreed to inseminate Cheryl Rousseau with donor material from an unnamed medical student.
-The complaint says Coates performed the procedure but inserted his own genetic material instead.
+The complaint says Coates agreed to inseminate Cheryl Rousseau with donor material from an unnamed medical student, who resembled Rousseau’s husband and had characteristics that she required.
+Rousseau had wanted a child with her husband but he had a vasectomy that could not be reversed, according to the complaint.
+Coates performed the artificial insemination but inserted his own genetic material, the lawsuit said.

-According to the lawsuit, the Rousseau’s daughter determined Coates was her father in October through DNA testing.
-Coates declined comment on Friday.
-His lawyer was out of the office and not available for comment.
+The lawsuit says the couple recently discovered what had happened when their now-grown daughter sought information about her biological father through DNA testing.
+The daughter determined in October that Coates was her father, according to the complaint.
+The Barre-Montpelier Times Argus first reported on the complaint.

 Most Read Nation & World Stories